 To enjoy our events at a reduced price for members please apply now for membership

-Please give your name in advance.
-Donations are requested but not obligatory - a minimum of £12.50 is suggested.
-Members and guests welcome
+Donations are requested - a minimum of £12.50 is suggested (cash only)

-We are delighted to have received another invitation to visit English National Ballet School to watch an open rehearsal.
-This is a very popular visit so we are delighted to be able to accommodate 40 people on this occasion.
-Unfortunately, the building does not have disabled access (there are stairs) and there is no onsite parking.
-If you would like to take part in this visit please advise Audrey Allen and if you wish to make a donation please send a cheque, made payable to The London Ballet Circle, to Audrey Allen, 8 Goldsmith Road, London, N11 3JP, 020 8361 2872, firstname.lastname@example.org.
+There are places for 20 people to watch class.
+The building is wheelchair accessible but the studio is up a very short flight of stairs.
+If you would like to take part in this visit please advise Audrey Allen and if you wish to donate please send a cheque, made payable to The London Ballet Circle, to Audrey Allen, 8 Goldsmith Road, London, N11 3JP, 020 8361 2872, firstname.lastname@example.org.
 Acknowledgements of your donation and confirmation of places will be made by email where applicable but if you require a written receipt please enclose a stamped addressed envelope.
 The Feathers Association, which is a youth club, is situated just behind Marylebone Station.
 Marylebone station is on the Bakerloo line.
 If you are travelling by bus, the numbers 13, 82, 113, 139, 189 and 273 pass close by.

 Civil Service Club, 13-15 Great Scotland Yard, London, SW1A 2HJ

 Payment at the door, members £5, guests £8 (cash only)